Meligy/mac-setup/README.md

     - ⬜️ Check if this needs to do anything special for homebrew
     - ⬜️ Check if this should use a different version of JVM, like Azul JSM (as suggested in [this video](https://www.youtube.com/watch?v=dCbr2iFbh8o))
     - ...
 TBA (unknown unknowns)
-- Due to tolerance to long output, sometimes it can be difficult to see when a certain step has failed
+- Due to tolerance to long output, sometimes it can be difficult to see when a certain step has failed (consider adding `-e` to the `zsh` command to try and fail on first error)
 - Since the utility is mainly for my personal use, some commercial apps are also in the script, with the following limitations:
     - If you purchased the apps, you'll need to enter the keys manually.
 No support for entering these for you from a `.gitignored`d file or similar process
     - No separation between free and paid apps, or a "--free-only" option at the moment